The 20 Best Drug Induced Dyskinesia Doctors Near Me in Illinois, US

 Offers Telehealth

 Bernadette M. Schoneburg, MD, a neurologist at Endeavor Health, evaluates and treats conditions affecting the brain, spine and nervous system.
 She provides comprehensive neurological care, from diagnosis to long-term management, with an emphasis on collaborative treatment planning.
 Dr. Schoneburg is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Parkinson's Disease, Movement Disorders, Chorea, and Focal Dystonia.
+She is also highly rated in 30 other conditions, according to our data.
+Her clinical expertise encompasses Parkinson's Disease, Movement Disorders, Chorea, and Focal Dystonia.
+Dr. Schoneburg is board certified in American Board Of Psychiatry And Neurology.

 Distinguished in Drug Induced Dyskinesia